-Campbelltown City is located in Sydney's south-western suburbs, between 30 and 50 kilometers from the Sydney CBD, and as at January 2017, has an estimated resident population of 162,902.
+Campbelltown City is located in Sydney's south-western suburbs, between 30 and 50 kilometres from the Sydney CBD, and has a population of 162,902.

 The population of Campbelltown is predicted to grow in excess of 270,000 over the next 20 years, as a result of development to occur through the Glenfield to Macarthur rail corridor and throughout Menangle, as well as other smaller developments across the City.